 - Take responsibility for your own emotions.
 Change is often difficult.
 The older you get, the more you realize you have limited time on earth.
 Although you want to spend more time with family members, they often have busy lives of their own.
 Acknowledging these feelings is important, and connecting with friends in a similar situation can help.

 - If you are the younger generation, recognize that holiday celebrations/traditions tend to be filled with emotion for everyone.
-In the midst of trying to juggle everything, be patient with your extended family.
+While you’re trying to juggle everything, be patient with your extended family.

 - Even if being there on the actual holiday isn’t possible, make it a point to celebrate at a different time.

-In the throes of preparing for the holidays, it can be easy to get all worked up about what everyone expects from you.
+It can be easy to get all worked up about what everyone expects from you during the holidays.
 Take a deep breath.
 Remind yourself that family members are probably not intentionally seeking to complicate your life.
-Take some time to talk with your spouse and/or family to brainstorm possibilities.
+Spend time talking with your spouse and/or family to brainstorm possibilities.
 Then build a plan that works best, knowing that everybody may not be 100 percent pleased with the end result.